Loire Valley Facts

 In fact, its length measures roughly 170 mi (280 km), and the total area of this masterpiece equals about 310 sq mi (800 sq km).
 Yet its wonders still don’t end there.
 Various factors, including the unique location and structure, provide the area with yet another benefit.

 As a result of these myriad factors, the region within it remains comparatively mild throughout most of the year.
 In addition to the agricultural areas, numerous forests are also present.
 Indeed, the river flowing through the Loire Valley creates a unique boundary.

 That roughly forms a demarcation line between the northern and southern climates.
 Unfortunately, the temperature in the summer sometimes becomes uncomfortably high.
 However, cool breezes from the Atlantic Ocean often moderate these conditions.

 Loire Valley Historical Importance

-The continually amazing and fascinating Loire Valley frequently played a pivotal role in ancient times.
+The amazing and fascinating Loire Valley frequently played a pivotal role in ancient times.
 In point of fact, the site served as a region of importance even in the days of the Roman Empire.
-Quite understandably, the impact the empire had in the region was enormous.
+Understandably, the impact the empire had in the region was enormous.

-Signs of it still exist present today.
-This statement holds true due to some incredible occurrences.
-For one, the locations of cities and roads still remain strongly influenced by the actions taken by the old empire.
-In addition, during what historians call the Hundred Years’ War, the mesmerizing valley regrettably served as a frontier zone.
+Signs of that ancient civilization still exist in the present world today.
+This statement holds true due to some truly incredible occurrences.
+For one, the locations of cities and roads still remain strongly influenced by the actions taken by the old empire in antiquity.

-Finally, this constantly lovely location continues to astound the eye even today.
-As a result of its appeal to so many, it now holds a unique status in the minds of those who appreciate the wonders of Nature.
+As a result of its extensive natural appeal to so many, the feature now holds a unique status in the minds of those who appreciate the wonders of Nature.
 The valley’s great natural beauty still ranks it in the minds of many as one of the most beautiful valleys on earth.